Detection rules schema¶

 }

-Tag resolution uses sigma.tags.resolve_sigma_tag() to upgrade raw tags into typed entities:
+Tag resolution uses sigma.tags.resolve_sigma_tag() to upgrade raw tags to typed entities:

 attack.t1059 |